 Section 13.03 The Cooperative agrees to provide a vision plan comparable to the current plan, mutually agreed upon by the Cooperative and the Union.
-The Cooperative will pay one hundred percent (100%) of the premium for all active employees and dependents.
+The Cooperative will pay one hundred percent (100%) of the premium for all active employees and dependents until the employees transition to LINECO coverage on January 1, 2023.

 Section 13.04 The Cooperative agrees to provide a Dental Plan comparable to the current plan mutually agreed upon by the Cooperative and the Union for employee and dependent.
-The Cooperative shall pay one hundred percent (100%) of the premium for all active employees and dependents.
+The Cooperative shall pay one hundred percent (100%) of the premium for all active employees and dependents until the employees transition to LINECO coverage on January 1, 2023.